akuprym/iTunes-Song-Searcher/README.md

 The app helps find song names using iTunes API.

-The user can start typing an artist/song name in the Search Bar.
+A user can start typing an artist/song name in the Search Bar.

-The Timer is set to optimize memory management.
+the Timer is set to optimize memory management.